Things You'll Need:

 Step 1

 Create a Dremel router using the plunge router attachment.
-Insert the bit as described in Section 1.
-Place the Dremel rotary tool into the plunge router attachment, with the corded/battery end sticking up.
+First, insert the bit as described in section one.
+Place the Dremel Rotary Tool into the plunge router attachment, with the corded/battery end sticking up.
 The shaft lock button must face forward.

 Step 2

 Place the mounting nut from your plunge attachment kit onto the tip of the rotary tool.
-Because of the limited space inside the plunger, you must first screw it on by hand and then tighten with the wrench provided in the kit.
+Because of the limited space inside the plunger, you will have to first screw it on by hand and then tighten with the wrench provided in the kit.

 Step 3

-Adjust the depth of the cut by placing the plunge router on the piece you are working on.
-Find the adjuster nut, which is near the hand grip.
+Adjust the depth of the cut by placing the plunge router on the piece that you are working on.
+Find the adjuster nut which near the handgrip.
 Turn both upper and lower adjuster nuts as needed to reach the depth required.
-Turn the hand grip until it loosens, the router should touch the piece.
+Turn the handgrip until it loosens, the router shout touch the piece.

 Step 4